matyascorvinus/RL_FRBUS/README.md

 ## Installation guideline
 ### PyFRB/US
-The PyFRB/US package and the PPO RL (supreme-ai) package can be installed by running
+The PyFRB/US package and the RL-FRB/US (RL_FRBUS) package can be installed by running
 ```
 pip install -e .
 ```